juliehache/api-docs/endpoints/users/GET_username_datasets_list.md

 ## Description

 Returns a list of any user's public datasets.
+If this call is used to view another users' details, it will return the public datasets of that user along with any of the user's datasets that the API user is a collaborator on.

 ## Requires authentication